Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading: Online Conformal Probabilistic Linear Solver

 While any normalized increasing function of the set size $|\mathcal{C}_t|$ can be used to design $p_t$, we adopt the sigmoid function $\sigma(x) = \left(1+\text{exp}(-x)\right)^{-1}$ and set as

-which is a function of the log value of the set size normalized by the matrix dimension $n_t$.
-Lower values of hyperparameter $\theta$ in (\ref{eq:p_t}) increase the probability of cloud-to-edge feedback, yielding a smaller set $\mathcal{C}_t$ at the cost of higher usage of cloud resources.
+which acts as a soft threshold on the log-volume radius.
+Lower values of the threshold $\theta$ in (\ref{eq:p_t}) increase the probability of cloud-to-edge feedback, yielding a smaller set $\mathcal{C}_t$ at the cost of higher usage of cloud resources.

 Leveraging the feedback from the cloud, OCP-PLS targets the requirement (\ref{eq:coverage_guarantee}) by updating the threshold according to the rule

 where the error at round $t$ is defined as

 The rule (\ref{eq:update_SF}) is aligned with the I-OCP update (\ref{eq:update_rule_iocp}).
 As formalized next, this ensures the validity of the coverage condition (\ref{eq:coverage_guarantee}).
 The overall OCP-PLS procedure is summarized in \Cref{alg:1}.